-A health history form with immunization record confirming proof of immunity to measles, mumps, rubella (MMR's) is required for all students enrolled in four credit hours or more or any student that has paid the Student Health Center fee.
-The health history form will be send to students after they are accepted for admission and stated their intent to enroll.
-It must be returned to the Student Health Center prior to enrollment in CSM.
+Documentation confirming proof of immunity to measles, mumps, rubella (MMR's) is required of all students enrolled in four credit hours or more or any student that has paid the Student Health Services fee.
+A health history form will be sent to students after they are accepted for admission and have stated their intent to enroll.
+It must be returned to the Student Health Center prior to arriving on campus